EmptyCupConsulting/denverbricks-site/about.md

 ## About the Organizers

-### Jason Horner — Owner and SME
+### Jason Horner — Lead Dis-Organizer
 My name is **Jason Horner**, and I have been attending and leading user groups in the Denver area since 2000.
-I’m an independent consultant, primarily working with Azure tools to deliver BI and advanced analytics solutions.
+I’m an independent consultant at [Empty Cup Consulting LLC](#), primarily working with Azure tools to deliver BI and advanced analytics solutions.
 Over the years, I’ve delivered and contributed to several Databricks projects—while Databricks is currently a smaller part of my consulting practice, I want to deepen my engagement with the platform and community.

 In addition to consulting, I provide and deliver training independently and as a subcontractor for Microsoft, and I occasionally work on exam development.
-I currently serve on the local **DAMA Rocky Mountain Chapter (DAMA-RMC)** board as the **VP of Professional Development**, where I am responsible for delivering our CDMP certification study groups.
+I currently serve on the local **DAMA Rocky Mountain Chapter ([DAMA-RMC](damarmc.org))** board as the **[VP of Professional Development](mailto:ProfessionalDevelopmentVP@damarmc.org)**, where I am responsible for delivering our CDMP certification study groups.

 My main interest in running this group is to stay more connected to the Databricks ecosystem, learn from peers, and help foster a vibrant local community.

 ### Co-Organizers
 TBD

+## Become a Co-Organizer 🙌

+Denver Bricks is a community effort — and we’re always looking for volunteers and co-organizers to help make our meetups even better.

+Why not you?

+Whether you can lend a hand with logistics, outreach, content, or just want to be more involved in the local data community, we’d love to have you on the team.

+👉 Interested?
+Drop us a line at **[info@denverbricks.org](mailto:info@denverbricks.org?subject=Co-Organizer%20Interest)**